Should a grout be installed on every polished concrete floor? The short answer is... no.…

 Any tool that is used before the first coat of densifier should be of the sort that can handle the abrasive nature of a soft concrete slab.
 Whether it be your first metal tool or up to your last metal tool (if something is prohibiting using densifier after your first cut) plan that tool consumption will be higher until that slab is densified unless you switch to a hard bond tool.

 During the “Mockup Phase” – (always, always, ALWAYS perform a mock-up when a project like this is to be done!) – grind the floor with a tool that can remove the top layer of concrete to a uniform exposure and does not cut uncontrollably.
-In the case of STI’s offering, a #0H on a P/M Machine with all the weights on the top handle works perfectly for this.
+In the case of Substrate Technology Inc.’s offering, a #0H on a P/M Machine with all the weights on the top handle works perfectly for this.

 The floor should be consistently scratched and have no variation or low spots that have not been touched by the process.
 Then clean the surface thoroughly and apply your favorite densifier at one and a half times the manufacturer specified rate.

 There is much more that can be offered on this topic of “Polishing Soft Concrete.”
 My advice is always to consult the people that make the products first before considering any other sources for what actions you should take.
-At least by now knowing how to accommodate soft concrete, you will have confidence to proceed as expected or to stop work and get in touch with some help.
+At least by now knowing how to accommodate soft concrete, you will have the confidence to proceed as expected or to stop work and get in touch with some help.

 © Substrate Technology, Inc.